 Domna was already an adult (aged 23) when she had her first encounter with vitiligo.
 “It got difficult to handle others’ shocking reactions while spots were getting bigger and bigger.
-However, I never cared about what others said about my spots since I was sure that they had no clue what it is.
+However, I never cared about what others said about my spots since I was sure that they had no clue what it was.
 Throughout this time my family stood by me, being very supportive,” young chartered accountant recalls.

 It’s not uncommon for people to be unaware of vitiligo.
 Domna has had her share of unwanted question and assumptions regarding her skin condition.
 She shares, “Most people confuse it with psoriasis, or ask if it is contagious.
 They ask if it is going to go away at some point or will it spread all over my body.
 I wish I knew anything about that.”